Impact of Giving

 Whether you support qualified students through need-based scholarships, research that leads to life-saving cancer treatments, or the construction of world-class facilities like the G. Wayne Clough Undergraduate Learning Commons, your gift is making a real difference in the lives of real people.

-Spotlights on news from all areas of Georgia Tech to keep you informed, involved, and proud of Georgia Tech.
+Campus highlights from all areas of Georgia Tech during winter 2026 to keep you informed, involved, and proud of the Institute.

-Spotlights on news from all areas of Georgia Tech to keep you informed, involved, and proud of Georgia Tech.
+Campus highlights from all areas of Georgia Tech during autumn 2025 to keep you informed, involved, and proud of the Institute.

 Campaign Quarterly Archives